dolmades/dolmades-cli/README.md

 As of now: Python 2.7

 Notes
-* `udocker` requires Python 2.7 and will hopefully receive Python3 support: https://github.com/indigo-dc/udocker/issues/77
+* `udocker` requires Python 2.7 and will hopefully receive Python 3 support: https://github.com/indigo-dc/udocker/issues/77
-* `dolmades` will be written to support either Python 2.7 or 3.5 if that is feasible
+* `dolmades` will be written to support either Python 2.7 or 3.5 given that it is feasible

 ## Basic Use